So you dream of being a doctor but your classes aren’t going as well as you hoped. Don’t worry. Plenty of others share that experience.

 - Life science degree holders

-Med schools look more favorably on the grades of applicants from these backgrounds because of other factors.
+Med schools look more favorably on the grades of applicants from these backgrounds.

 Why Do Some Medical Schools Accept Students With Average Grades?